DONATE NOW

 2. The Eucharistic Liturgy

-To dispose, live and give thanks for the Mass.
+To dispose, to live and to give thanks for the Mass

 To know how to take advantage of the great spiritual fruits that are given to us as Christians through the Celebration of the Holy Mass, it is necessary to know this celebration, understanding its gestures and symbols, participating in it with reverence.